 I wanted to create a pancake recipe that’s kid-friendly, the whole family loves, and holds up well in the freezer, and these ones nailed it!

-Why You’ll Love These Toddler-Friendly Pancakes
+Why You'll Love These Toddler-Friendly Fluffy Lemon Pancakes

-Ingredients for Zesty Fluffy Lemon Pancakes
+Ingredients for Fluffy Lemon Pancakes

 See recipe card for quantities.

-How To Make Delicious Kid-Friendly Lemon Pancakes
+How To Make Delicious Kid-Friendly Fluffy Lemon Pancakes

 Here is an overview on how to make these pancakes, and for more detailed instructions, scroll down to the recipe card.